 The most often-mentioned tip to sleep well when it is cold

-Believe it or not, an old-fashioned water bottle was the most often mentioned remedy to a cold night.
+Believe it or not, when we did our research, an old-fashioned water bottle was the most often mentioned remedy to a cold night.
 So if you want to stay warm and comfortable, you may want to sleep next to a hot water bottle (1) (3) (4) Add a wool or fleece cover, so you don’t burn yourself or feel a cold bottle in the middle of the night (9) Some people use a rice bag with the same effect (5)

 So, there you have it – a guide to pleasant winter sleep!
 If you have any questions about products to help in your sleep quest, we will be happy to assist you.
 Also, check out the list of resources below for more information on how to sleep well when it is cold outside!